 This guide about Costa Rica transportation provides all information that you need to travel around Costa Rica.
-Scroll to the end of the post to find detailed guides about how to get from San Jose to Costa Rica’s most popular tourist destinations.
+Scroll to the end of the post to find detailed guides about getting from San Jose to Costa Rica’s most popular tourist destinations.

 Costa Rica is a relatively small country.
 You can reach almost every place from the capital city, San Jose, within a few hours.

-Nevertheless, Costa Rica has so many different sights to offer from spectacular volcanos to beautiful beaches to some of the most bio-diverse national parks like the Monteverde Cloud Forest.
+Nevertheless, Costa Rica has many different sights to offer, from spectacular volcanos to beautiful beaches to some of the most bio-diverse national parks like the Monteverde Cloud Forest.

-There are different ways to travel around Costa Rica, depending on the destination, your budget, and your travel style.
+There are different ways to travel around Costa Rica, depending on the destination, budget, and travel style.

 You can choose between public transportation, shared shuttle van, private transfer, rental car, taxi & Uber, plane or boat.

 - 1. Public Costa Rica Transportation

 - How to get from San Jose to Monteverde Cloud Forest

 - How to get from San Jose to Manuel Antonio